hinantin/LibreOfficePlugin/README.md

 SQUOIA PROJECT SPELLCHECKERS
 ============================

-1. Download LibreOffice SDK from https://www.libreoffice.org/, we do not provide the sdk as part of our project as it may be subject to changes over time.
+1. (Optional) Download LibreOffice SDK from https://www.libreoffice.org/, we do not provide the sdk as part of our project as it may be subject to changes over time.

     `$ sudo apt-get install alien dpkg-dev debhelper build-essential`